Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: The Bogomolov-Sommese vanishing theorem

 is isomorphic. \end{prop} \begin{rem} Proposition \ref{ext thm} is equivalent to saying that

-is reflexive. \end{rem} \begin{rem} If we take $B=0$ in the proposition, then this is nothing but Graf's extension theorem (\cite[Theorem 1.2]{Gra}).
-Let us see why we need to generalize Graf's extension theorem to Proposition \ref{ext thm} for the proof of Theorem \ref{BSV, Intro}.
+is reflexive. \end{rem} \begin{rem} If we take $D=0$ in the proposition, then this is nothing but Graf's logarithmic extension theorem (\cite[Theorem 1.2]{Gra}).
+Let us see why it is necessary to generalize Graf's logarithmic extension theorem as Proposition \ref{ext thm} to prove Theorem \ref{BSV, Intro}.

-We work in characteristic zero and follow the notation of Theorem \ref{BSVoverC}.
-Let $\pi\colon Y\to X$ be a log resolution and $D_Y\coloneqq \pi^{-1}D+\Exc(\pi)$.
-Suppose that there exists a $\Q$-Cartier $\Z$-divisor $B$ and an injective morphism $\sO_X(B)\hookrightarrow \Omega^{[i]}_X(\log\,D)$.
-Then, by applying the extension theorem in characteristic zero \cite[Theorem 1.5]{GKKP}, we can construct a $\Z$-divisor $B_Y$ on $Y$ such that there exists an injective morphism $\sO_Y(B_Y)\hookrightarrow \Omega^{[i]}_Y(\log\,D_Y)$ and $\kappa(X, B)=\kappa(Y, B_Y)$.
-This means the Bogomolov-Sommese vanishing theorem can be reduced to the case of log smooth varieties by the extension theorem (see \cite[7.C.
+First, we consider the case when the base field is an algebraically closed field of characteristic zero and follow the notation of Theorem \ref{BSVoverC}.
+Let $\pi\colon Y\to X$ be a log resolution and $B_Y\coloneqq \pi^{-1}_{*}B+\Exc(\pi)$.
+Suppose that there exists a $\Z$-divisor $D$ and an injective morphism $\sO_X(D)\hookrightarrow \Omega^{[i]}_X(\log\,B)$.
+For simplicity, we assume that $D$ is $\Q$-Cartier.
+Then, by applying the logarithmic extension theorem in characteristic zero \cite[Theorem 1.5]{GKKP}, we can construct a $\Z$-divisor $D_Y$ on $Y$ such that there exists an injective morphism $\sO_Y(D_Y)\hookrightarrow \Omega^{[i]}_Y(\log\,B_Y)$ and $\kappa(X, D)=\kappa(Y, D_Y)$.
+This means the Bogomolov-Sommese vanishing theorem can be reduced to the case of log smooth pairs by the logarithmic extension theorem (see \cite[7.C.
 Proof of Theorem 7.2.]{GKKP} for the detailed argument).
-In the construction of $B_Y$, we use the fact that an index one cover of $B$ is \'etale in codimension.
-However, when we work in characteristic $p>0$ and the Cartier index of $B$ is divisible by $p$, this fact is not always true.
-Therefore, we cannot apply Graf's extension theorem directly to reduce Theorem \ref{BSV, Intro} to the case where $(X, D)$ is log smooth.
-This is one of the reasons we prove Proposition \ref{ext thm}.
+In the construction of $D_Y$, we use the fact that an index one cover of $D$ is \'etale in codimension.
+However, when we work in characteristic $p>0$ and the Cartier index of $D$ is divisible by $p$, this fact is not always true.
+Therefore, we cannot apply Graf's logarithmic extension theorem directly to reduce Theorem \ref{BSV, Intro} to the case where $(X, B)$ is log smooth.